All Articles

 Understanding Federal Gift and Estate Tax

-Many of us have good intentions, including a list of things we want to get done, prior to passing.
-We plan on reaching out to family members, getting our accounting records together, living long enough for Medicare to replace our expensive health insurance, organizing our financial affairs and creating an estate plan.
-In our best laid plans, we see ourselves living long enough to enjoy spending time with our children and grandchildren.
-Sadly, the reality is that we all have seen too many times when our friends and loved ones didn't get to realize their plans.
+Many of us have good intentions, including a list of things we want to get done prior to passing.
+We plan on reaching out to family members, getting our accounting records together, living long enough for Medicare to replace our expensive health insurance, organizing our financial affairs, and creating an estate plan strategy.
+We envision ourselves living long enough to enjoy spending time with our children and grandchildren.
+Sadly, far too many of us know friends and loved ones who didn't get to meet all of those goals.

-When we pass away, we leave behind possessions or unfinished business: money, property, belongings and even debt.
+When we pass away, we often leave behind possessions or unfinished business: money, property, belongings and even debt.
 What is left behind is called an estate.
-Estate and estate taxes are not popular topics of conversation, and for most, there is never a convenient time to put your affairs in order.
-But, it's important to work on those things now to help you understand how taxes may affect your assets and impact your family after your death.
+Estates and estate taxes are not popular topics of conversation, and for most, there is never a convenient time to put your affairs in order.
+But it's important to work on those things now to help you understand how taxes may affect your assets and impact your family after your death.

-Estate taxes could be one of the largest expenses your estate may pay.
-It also means that a significant part of your estate may be going to Uncle Sam and not to your loved ones.
-If your estate planning goals include reducing taxes and preserving your estate for your heirs or beneficiaries, you need to understand how the estate tax system works, how to estimate your potential tax liability and what techniques are available to manage it.
+Alas, estate taxes could be one of the largest expenses your estate may pay.
+It also means that, without careful planning, a significant part of your estate could go to Uncle Sam and not to your loved ones.
+If your estate planning goals include reducing your tax obligation and preserving much of your estate for your heirs or beneficiaries, you may find it helpful to understand how the federal estate tax system works, how to estimate your potential tax liability and what techniques are available to manage it.

 Understanding how the unified tax system works and using the system to your benefit can help save your property for your beneficiaries and reduce your potential estate tax liability.

-The peace of mind that comes with implementing a successful master estate plan should be worth your time and trouble.
+Although estimating federal estate taxes can be complex, keep in mind that the actions you take today might alleviate stress later, particularly for your beneficiaries.
+The peace of mind that comes with implementing a successful master estate plan strategy should be worth your time and trouble.

 Investment products are not insured by the FDIC, NCUA or any federal agency, are not deposits or obligations of, or guaranteed by any financial institution, and involve investment risks including possible loss of principal and fluctuation in value.